FRENKIE-CHIANG/CoMT/README.md

 | SLAKE | https://www.med-vqa.com/slake/ | 	Open Access |

-2. The CoMT-format datasets proposed in this paper are stored in [/CoMT/dataset](https://github.com/TIMMY-CHAN/MILE/blob/main/Instruction_dataset/instruction_data.json).
+2. The CoMT-format datasets proposed in this paper are stored in [/CoMT/dataset](https://github.com/FRENKIE-CHIANG/CoMT/tree/main/dataset).
 The images in the dataset should be downloaded from the provided link and stored at the corresponding path.

 ## Evaluation:
-[medihall_score.py](https://github.com/TIMMY-CHAN/MILE/blob/main/eval_vqa.py) is used for caculate the Medihall Score.
+[medihall_score.py](https://github.com/FRENKIE-CHIANG/CoMT/blob/main/evaluation/medihall_score.py) is used to calculate the Medihall Score.

-[word_metric.py](https://github.com/TIMMY-CHAN/MILE/blob/main/eval_vqa.py) is used for caculate the NLG Score.
+[word_metric.py](https://github.com/FRENKIE-CHIANG/CoMT/blob/main/evaluation/word_metric.py) is used to calculate the NLG Score.

 Modify some file paths based on your needs.

 ## Citation
-If you find this projct to be useful for your research, please consider citing.
+If you find this project to be useful for your research, please consider citing.
 <pre>
 @inproceedings{jiang2024comt,
     title={CoMT: Chain-of-Medical-Thought Reduces Hallucination in Medical Report Generation},